Gluten Free Banana Bread with Chocolate Chips & Walnuts

-This will be your go-to recipe for this classic quick bread.
+This will be your go-to recipe for this classic quick chocolate chip banana bread.
 It is moist and delicious, and pretty much foolproof.
-And since chocolate makes everything better, this Gluten Free Banana Nut Bread is filled with mini chips for bursts of banana and chocolate flavor in every bite.
+And since chocolate makes everything better, this Gluten Free Banana Walnut Bread is filled with mini chips for bursts of banana and chocolate flavor in every bite.
 Enjoy it with a cup of coffee or tea for breakfast or as a nighttime snack.

 I hope you’ll leave a comment and give it a FIVE STAR rating or share a review on Pinterest or photo on Instagram!